Rashad-Muntar/New-Week-Clone/README.md

 # Project 3: Using Bootstrap milestone 1

-> This project consists of making a copy of the Newsweek website putting emphasis on bootstrap usage.
+> This project consists of making a copy of the Newsweek website putting emphasis on bootstrap usage and effect.

 ![screenshot](./assets/images/screenshot.PNG)